-In the rare incidence of school delays or cancellations due to weather related issues, Holy Cross High School will initiate an automated phone call to school families as soon as a decision has been made.
+In the rare incidence of school delays or cancellations, Holy Cross High School will initiate an automated phone call to school families as soon as a decision has been made.
 Automated phone calls are used for various reminders about school related activities.
 If you have not received these phone calls and would like to be added to the list, please contact the office at 431-1335 or email the high school office at office@hchscov.com.
-Please note that weather related delays and cancellations will not be posted on the website.
+Please note that delays and cancellations will not be posted on the website.
 Local television and radio stations will also carry the information.